EQIP Brush Management: Juniper, Mesquite, and Invasive Woody Species

 Step 2: Talk to NRCS

 Tell them you're interested in brush management under EQIP.
 They'll visit, assess the encroachment, and help you develop a conservation plan.
-For large projects, NRCS may bring in a range specialist to evaluate the site.
+For large projects, NRCS may bring in a range specialist.

 Ask specifically: